 8) Anything else you would like to pre-register? (e.g., secondary analyses, variables collected for exploratory purposes, unusual analyses planned?)

 We will include some demographic questions but nothing identifiable (age, gender, whether they have a drivers license).
 We will also ask participants how familiar they are with AVs on a 100-point scale with endpoints, 0- Very little and 100- A lot.
-We include an individual differences scale on perceptions of misleading and deceptive marketing practices for products and promotions.
 These will be included as covariates in additional exploratory analyses as robustness checks.

-…

 available at: THIS IS BUT AN EPHEMERAL PREVIEW